remicaumette/python_magnetdb/README.md

 The first time you run the service, you would need to:

-* Fix the premissions for pgadmin-data
+* Fix the permissions for pgadmin-data

 ```shell
 sudo chown -R 5050:5050 pgadmin-data